sph-mn/sdupes/readme.md

 * currently written in c via sc, which maps scheme-like expressions to c

 # possible enhancements
-* byte-by-byte comparison - if needed. but that is resource intensive
+* byte-by-byte comparison - if needed. but it is resource intensive
 * cli --help option
 * output format that lists only excess duplicates and can be passed to xargs